coffee2code/comment-link-moderation-whitelist/readme.txt

 Yes, you can input something like "example.com/docs/" to allow only links relative to the location.
 In such a case, "example.com" and "example.com/downloads" would not be  whitelisted and would count against the comment moderation max number of links limit.

+= Does this completely negate any checking for the number of links in a comment if a commenter uses an excessive number of whitelisted URLs? =

+For the most part, no. There is a hardcoded maximum number of comment links limit of 25 (which will become a configure setting in a future release).
+If the number of comment links exceeds this number, regardless of whatever URLs are whitelisted, then the comment will be flagged for moderation.
+In the event WordPress is given a comment max links limit greater than 25, then the fallback maximum will be 10 higher than that limit.

 = Does this plugin include unit tests? =

 Yes.